Frequently dense harmonic functions and universal martingales on trees: Abstract

 \section{Abstract}

-We prove the existence of harmonic functions $f$ on trees, with respect to suitable transient transition operators $P$, that satisfy an analogue of Menshov universal property in the following sense: $f$ is the Poisson transform of a martingale on the boundary of the tree (equipped with the harmonic measure $m$ induced by $P$) that, for every measurable function $h$ on the boundary, contains a subsequence that converges to $h$ in measure.
+On a large class of infinite trees $T$, we prove the existence of harmonic functions $h$, with respect to suitable transient transition operators $P$, that satisfy the following universal property: $h$ is the Poisson transform of a martingale on the end-point boundary $\Omega$ of $T$ (equipped with the harmonic measure induced by $P$) t such that, for every measurable function $f$ on $\Omega$, it contains a subsequence converging to $f$ in measure.
 Moreover, the martingale visits every open set of measurable functions with positive lower density.